Photo by Powell Creative

 Continuing Nose Work

 This class caters to dogs of varying experience levels, from just having finished Intro to Odor to dogs at upper levels.
-The searches are tailored to match your team's current skills.
-Whether you're just building foundations or refining advanced techniques, each session offers mentally stimulating searches designed to keep you and your dog engaged and progressing.
+Searches are tailored to match your team’s current skills, helping you strengthen foundations or refine advanced techniques.
+We’ll focus on maintaining joy and enthusiasm, building independence, and developing clear handling skills, all while remembering that Nose Work is meant to be fun with your dog.
+Each session offers mentally stimulating searches designed to keep both you and your dog engaged and progressing.

 A Clumber Spaniel dog sitting outdoors in a forest, tongue out, with fall leaves around.